 Making use of these lines will help hold your montage together and make it more attractive to look at.
-If there is no flow of lines through your finished piece it will look muddled and confusing.
+If there is no flow of lines through your finished piece, it will look muddled and confusing.

 Manage Your Images Well

 I use Adobe Lightroom and Photoshop to compile my montages on a computer before having the photos printed.
-You can use any imaging software that allows you to have separate images on multiple layers.
+You can use any imaging software that allows you to have separate images on many layers.